 In 2015, Both Varsha and Alison won their Supreme Court appeals with Ros’ help.
-Varsha’s set-aside was reinstated allowing Varsha to continue fighting for a fair financial settlement.
+Varsha’s set-aside order was reinstated allowing Varsha to continue pursuing a new financial settlement .

-Unfortunately, Varsha’s ex-husband continues to fight her efforts to get her just deserts and his money laundering conviction continues to complicate things.
-But the Supreme Court decision has given Varsha not only peace of mind but a firm footing in her case and a much more positive view for the future.
+The Supreme Court decision has given Varsha not only peace of mind but a much more positive view for the future.

 “The children were the most important people for me to consider, and they still are,” she says.
 “I feel relieved that against the backdrop of our complex lives and epic litigation I have had to manage, they’ve all finished their education and I can now make good their own lives.
 The Supreme Court judgment was a real highlight but 2015 was also the year that all three children started university and seeing them all finally off on their own life journeys was another huge milestone for me and so satisfying.”

 Memories of the support from Ros and her team have stayed with Varsha as she continues her legal battle.
 “Ros is just lovely,” she said, “It’s exactly what you need – an empathetic, soft, kind-hearted lawyer when you’re going through all of that.
 You really do need that and with Ros and the rest of the team at Irwin Mitchell, I had that.